-A 3½-order Fresnel lens, built in France by the Henry-Lepaute Company, was installed in the lantern room, and on October 13, 1868, just six months after work had begun on the lighthouse, Henry Stanley exhibited the light for the first time.
+A third-and-a-half-order Fresnel lens, built in France by the Henry-Lepaute Company, was installed in the lantern room, and on October 13, 1868, just six months after work had begun on the lighthouse, Henry Stanley exhibited the light for the first time.
 Visible for sixteen miles in clear weather, the 860 candlepower light was fixed-white and was shown at a focal plane of seventy-six feet.

 Keeper Stanley was born in Norway in 1823, immigrated to the United States in 1844, and then hurried to California five years later after hearing of the discovery of gold.
 Unsuccessful at prospecting, he returned to New York where he met his wife Katherine Hesh.
 The couple soon moved west where Henry sailed the Great Lakes and became part owner of several ships, but when the opportunity to become a keeper at Eagle Bluff arose, Henry gave up sailing and moved his wife and two children, ten-year-old John and eight-year-old Elizabeth, to the lighthouse.